honeypumpkin/codecamp-notes/README.md

 final_time = current_time + wait_time
 print(final_time)
 ```
-Uh oh. so now we are missing a way to make the numbers add correctly.
-Adding a type will help.
+Uh oh.
+So now we are missing a way to make the numbers add correctly.
+Converting to an integer will help.

 ``` python
 current_time_str = input("What is the current time (in hours 0-23)?")